 The Annual Action Plan has been developed to assist the six participating jurisdictions achieve these three goals.
 The overriding consideration that is required of the CDBG and ESG programs is to benefit those members of the population that meet the definition of Targeted Income.
 A Targeted Income person is one who earns 80% or less of the median area income.
-In 2008, the median area income in Stanislaus County for one person was \$31,650.
-Additionally, if a project benefits a neighborhood or community, at least 51% of the population within that geographic boundary must be within the Targeted Income Group.
+In 2009, the median area income in Stanislaus County for one person is \$33,400.
+Additionally, if a project benefits a specific neighborhood or community, at least 51% of the population within that geographic boundary must be within the Targeted Income Group.

-There is a need in the County, as well as in Oakdale, Patterson, Ceres, Newman, and Waterford for new or rehabilitated community infrastructure.
+There is a need in the County, as well as in Ceres, Newman, Oakdale, Patterson, and Waterford for new or rehabilitated community infrastructure.
 From sidewalks and storm drainage to community facilities, the lack of these improvements does not promote safe and healthy communities, which in turn negatively impacts quality of life.

 Further, there are opportunities for the county and the cities to fund non-profit agencies that provide public services to the community.
-Staff has received and reviewed twenty-five (25) CDBG and four (4) ESG competitive applications to obtain funds for the public service and emergency shelter components of the programs, respectively.
+Staff has received and reviewed twenty-six (26) CDBG and nine (9) ESG competitive applications to obtain funds for the public service and emergency shelter components of the programs, respectively.
 The Board of Supervisors is presented the eligible applicants for partial or full funding based on scoring recommendations made by a review panel that consisted of five representatives from CDBG Consortia participating jurisdictions, a representative from the County Behavioral Health and Recovery Services Department, and a representative from the County Chief Executive Office.
-Although federal guidelines permit a grantee to budget 15% of its allocation to public service programs, staff recommended that \$246,370, or approximately ten percent, be setaside for this purpose.
-This allows a participating jurisdiction within the consortia flexibility to consider a public service activity independently, if an urgent need arises.
+Although federal guidelines permit a grantee to budget 15% of its allocation to public service programs, staff recommends and the Consortia has agreed to utilize \$244,219 or approximately ten percent, be set-aside for this purpose.
+This allows the Consortia to utilize the additional 5% of the allocation for targeted workforce and economic development related activities.

-The following are the Public Service Agencies recommended for funding under CDBG Public Service Program:
+The following are programs recommended for funding under the CDBG/ESG Public Service Program: